Impact

 For the public

-A structured, transparent way to evaluate claims that shows its reasoning.
-Rather than asking people to trust a verdict, Veridi shows the evidence, the source quality, the confidence level, and any manipulation techniques detected.
-Readers can evaluate the assessment’s quality for themselves.
+A structured, transparent way to reason about claims, policy questions, and choices about action — each shown with its reasoning.
+Rather than asking people to trust a verdict, recommendation, or pathway, each product shows the evidence, the source quality, the confidence level, and any manipulation techniques detected.
+Readers can evaluate each assessment’s quality for themselves.

 For journalists and fact-checkers

-A systematic second-opinion tool and gaming countermeasure scanner.
-Professional fact-checkers can use the methodology to check for disinformation techniques that are designed to evade detection; particularly framing manipulation, where every individual fact is true but the composite is false, and institutional capture, where formerly authoritative sources have been compromised.
+Veridi is a systematic second-opinion tool and gaming countermeasure scanner.
+Professional fact-checkers can use the methodology to check for disinformation techniques designed to evade detection; particularly framing manipulation, where every individual fact is true but the composite is false, and institutional capture, where formerly authoritative sources have been compromised.
+Pragma extends the same discipline to policy claims; Praxis to action recommendations.

 The source hierarchy and decision trees also serve as training material, making implicit editorial judgment explicit and teachable for new fact-checkers.